从容不迫

 - Similar Idioms:

-- 镇定自若 (zhèn dìng zì ruò): Calm and unperturbed by events.
+- 镇定自若 (zhèn dìng zì ruò): Remaining calm and collected as usual, even during an emergency.

 - Opposite Idioms:

-- 惊慌失措 (jīng huāng shī cuò): To be panic-stricken and at a loss.
+- 惊慌失措 (jīng huāng shī cuò): To be so frightened and panicked that one does not know what to do.link

 6. Summary